Healthy Homes Assessment Whakatu

 Home Assessments Whakatu for Rental Properties

-The repercussions of not having a Healthy home that is in compliance with the Residential Tenancies Act and consequently falling on the wrong side of a tenancy solutions ruling can be extremely costly for property managers and landlords.
-For professional assistance, get in touch today to book your rental property house assessment.
+The repercussions of not having a Healthy home in relation to the Residential Tenancies Act and consequently being in the wrong of a tenant services ruling can be extremely costly for landlords and property managers.
+For specialist guidance, contact us today to book your rental properties home assessment.

 home assessments for rental properties